Why buy property in France?

 - This VAT can be claimed back for a Lease Back development or a freehold property that you make available for holiday rentals, offering 3 of the following para-hotel services: guest reception on site or nearby; room cleaning; provision & cleaning of linen; breakfast.
 Enquire for further information.

-- Allow 1.5% to 2% for the registration of the mortgage, if required.
+- Allow 1.5% for the registration of the mortgage, if required.

 Can I obtain a mortgage from a French bank?